 Schiding was the team captain while competing at Bucknell University in Lewisburg, Pa., from where he graduated in 2000 with a bachelor's degree in economics.
 He set the school record in the indoor long jump and won conference titles in the long jump (twice) and triple jump; he earned seven all-conference awards during his career at Bucknell.
 Schiding also competed in the sprint and multi events as well as the relays.

 He earned his MBA with a concentration in marketing from LaSalle.
-Schiding currently resides in Joplin with his wife, Stephanee and daughter Lilyan.
+Schiding currently resides in Carl Junction with his wife, Stephanee and daughter Lilyan and son William.

 Brian Allen is in his second season as an assistant coach for the Missouri Southern track and field teams.
 His primary responsibility will be to coach the throwers.

 Allen came to Southern after coaching the throwers for the past two seasons at the University of Central Missouri.
 Prior to Central Missouri, Allen spent a season coaching at his alma mater, Pittsburg State.
 There he was responsible for coaching the school's throwers.
 During his tenure as an assistant coach, he helped coach 22 All-MIAA throwers, including six conference champions and seeing six school records broken.
 He helped coach 11 All-American throwers, including a national champion in the shot put and a runner up in the discus.

 A very decorated student-athlete at PSU, Allen was a four-year letterwinner for the Gorillas, including serving as a team captain in both his junior and senior campaigns.
 He was a nine-time All-American and was the 2009 national runner up in the shot put.
 During his career, he was a 17-time All-MIAA thrower and he picked up four conference championships in the hammer throw, two in the discus and one in the shot put.